+I am a disabled artist.
+I developed the relapsing=remitting form of MS early.
 Back in 1992 my MS became Secondary Progressive and led to my early retirement.
 I left my career as an executive consultant.
-I used to help many firms learn how the ‘newer’ (but before the internet) computer systems could streamline their busienss processes.
+I used to help many firms learn how the ‘newer’ (but before the internet) computer systems could streamline their business processes.

 My career had NOTHING to do with art.
 I was not a person who had always done some form or art, not as a child, not in high school, or ever.

 Luckily I have a very good friend who is a real ‘Bucks County artist’.
 She took me aside one day and said, “You cannot sit home and just watch the daytime soap operas!
-Come to my weekly art gatherings and just be among us friends and struggling artist wanna-bes.”
+Come to my weekly gatherings and just be among us artists.

 She nominated me for and I received a USArtists Special Needs scholarship to PENNSYLVANIA ACADEMY OF THE FINE ARTS in 1998-99.
 That grant allowed to take four continuing ed courses.
 I chose to take Still Life, Drawing, Color, and Portrait from their very fine instructors.

 During the late 1990s I was represented by the Lambertville Gallery of Fine Art.
-Her works appeared in many juried shows.
-These included shows at the Philadelphia Sketch Club 1997.
-1998, & 1999, Small Oil Paintings and The Pennsylvania Academy of the Fine Arts 1999, Tinicum, New Hope, and Doylestown Art Leagues, Main Line and Abington Art Centers.
+My works appeared in many juried shows.
+These included shows at the Pennsylvania Academy of the Fine Arts 1999, Philadelphia Sketch Club Small Oil Painting in 1997, 1998, and 1999, Tinicum, New Hope, Doylestown Art Leagues, Main Line and Abington Art Centers.

-My husband’s Alzheimer’s required me to take care of him since 2012.
+My husband’s Alzheimer’s required me to take a hiatus to care of him since 2012.
 He passed in 2020.
-Shortly thereafter, I returned to my artwork.
+Shortly thereafter, I returned to pursuit of my art career.